msngeeky/jdm-editor/packages/jdm-editor/README.md

 ## JDM Editor

-JDM Editor is an open-source React component for crafting and designing JDM (JSON Decision model) files.
-Whether you’re a developer, data analyst, or decision model expert, JDM Editor can help you harness the full potential of decision modeling, making it more accessible and manageable than ever before
+Hash JDM Rule Editor is an open-source React component for crafting and designing Hash JDM (JSON Decision model) files.
+Whether you’re a developer, data analyst, or decision model expert, Hash JDM Editor can help you harness the full potential of decision modeling, making it more accessible and manageable than ever before

 <img width="945" alt="Rules Engine Editor" src="https://gorules.io/images/jdm-editor.gif">